chrisbrownie/flamingkeys.com/_posts/2017-12-07-get-list-of-office-365-service-plans.md

 That's all well and good, but how do you know it's `ENTERPRISEPACK` and `EXCHANGE_S_ENTERPRISE`?
 These are the internal identifiers for the E3 license and the Exchange Online service plan within the E3 license.
-They're challenging (impossible?) to uncover in the GUI, but I've written a simple one-liner to allow an administrator to retrieve the licenses and service plans in their tenant.
+They're challenging (impossible?) to uncover in the GUI, but I've written a simple script to allow an administrator to retrieve the licenses and service plans in their tenant.
 This should be run from the Microsoft Online Service PowerShell.